The cart is empty

 The Anti-Inflammatory Diet

-by Alexandra Rothwell MPH RD CSO CDN on August 26, 2015
+By Alexandra Rothwell MPH RD CSO CDN on January 4, 2018

-by Alexandra Rothwell MPH RD CSO CDN on August 26, 2015
+By Alexandra Rothwell MPH RD CSO CDN on January 4, 2018

 Inflammation is a popular “buzz word” in the world of nutrition and cancer.
 Foods and nutrients are touted for their “anti-inflammatory” properties, and we happily associate this with good health – as we should.
 However, it can be helpful to take a deeper look into important health concepts so that we can make informed decisions about how we eat.